Negative pressure as a quantum effect in free-streaming in the cosmological background: Introduction

 The equations \eqref{epsilonp} come down to the classical free-streaming \eqref{classical} in flat space-time and, likewise, for $T_0 = 0$ they provide vanishing energy density and pressure so that the definition \eqref{renset} can be considered as the thermal part of the stress-energy tensor at the decoupling.
 However, they involve corrections to the \eqref{classical} which are owing to the quantum nature of matter and are encoded in the mode functions $v_k$.
-For $\xi=0,1/6$ such quantum corrections vanish at the decoupling time $\eta=0$ and the energy density and pressure get the classical relativistic thermodynamic form \eqref{classical} (see also \cite{capozziello}); yet, they become non-vanishing thereafter \cite{becarose1} as we will see later on.
+For $\xi=0,1/6$ such quantum corrections vanish at the decoupling time $\eta=0$ and the energy density and pressure get the classical relativistic thermodynamic form \eqref{classical} (see also \cite{capozziello}).
+Yet, in general, they become non-vanishing thereafter \cite{becarose1} as we will see later on.
 Recently, quantum corrections to the free streaming have been found to generally occur in flat spacetime as well for a general density operator \cite{tinti}.
+A remarkable exception is that of conformally invariant theories, such as the case with $\xi=1/6, m=0$ free scalar field (and the electromagnetic field as well) for which quantum corrections vanish altogether, as specifically shown in ref. \cite{becarose1}.

 Interestingly, the equations \eqref{epsilonp} imply the following inequalities \cite{becarose1}: \be \ee and, for $\xi=0$ and $m=0$:

 Indeed, there is no general constraint on the positivity of pressure after the decoupling.
 Nevertheless, they fulfill the {\em dominant energy condition}, which stipulates that for any time-like future-oriented vector field $V^\mu$, the vector field $T^{\mu\nu}V_\nu$ is in turn time-like future-oriented and it ensures causality in energy propagation.
 For a stress-energy tensor of the perfect-fluid form \eqref{renset}, such condition indeed implies $\varepsilon > 0$ and $|p| < \varepsilon$.